advancedresearch/the_century_of_satire/exodus-was-written-later-than-genesis.md

 The first historical external reference to the name Moses, which appears in the book of Exodus, is given by Josephus around year 93 CE.
+This is counter-intuitive, because e.g. The Temple Scroll found in Cave 11 among the Dead Sea Scrolls frequently refers to Deuteronomy, but omits the name of Moses where it occurs in the text (See [source](#sources) [1]).

 This means, that the book of Exodus might have been written at a later time than the book of Genesis.